fuse-open/fuse-open.github.io/_showcases/wonder.md

 permalink: /showcases/wonder/
 screenshots: /assets/images/showcases/wonder-detailed.png
 ios_url: https://itunes.apple.com/se/app/wonder-creativity-training/id1090880488?l=en&mt=8
+synopsis: An idea companion app that trains your creative and ideation skills
 ---
 Wonder is an idea companion that trains your creative and ideation skills.
 There are no theories to learn, just games to play.